hyperledger/besu-docs/docs/public-networks/reference/cli/subcommands.md

 </Tabs>

-Counts the number of trie logs in the database.
-This is the number of keys for the `TRIE_LOG_STORAGE` column family in RocksDB.
+Displays the number of trie logs in the database.
+This is the number of keys for the `TRIE_LOG_STORAGE` [column family in RocksDB](#rocksdb-usage).
 Canonical count represents the finalized blockchain, fork count represents non-finalized branches of the blockchain and orphaned count represents trie logs not in the blockchain which can happen during block creation.

 #### `prune`